israel-dryer/ttkbootstrap/docs/widgets.rst

 Widgets
 #######

-Documentation, examples, and tips for ttk widgets (in progress)
+Documentation, examples, and tips for ttk and ttkbootstrap widgets

 .. toctree::
     :maxdepth: 1